MFlisar/Lumberjack/documentation/docs/modules/composeviewer.md

 ```

-> [!TIP]
+!!! tip

-> You can also embed the whole dialog "content view" inside a layout if you want to also show the menu and use it's features
+    You can also embed the whole dialog "content view" inside a layout if you want to also show the menu and use it's features

 ```kotlin
 LumberjackDialogContent(